LEXI Live API Documentation

 Modify scheduled event(s).
 Any parameters changed or removed in the JSON body will be reflected in the scheduled event(s).

-PUT Parameters
+Parameters (Path)

 :event_id The ID of the event to modify.

-PUT Parameters (JSON)
+Parameters (JSON)

 ics (string) The event ICS represented as a string.